erry Judah was born in Calcutta, India and grew up there before his family moved to London when he was ten years old.

 As a boy, the dramatic landscapes of India and the ornate architecture of its temples, mosques and synagogues with their theatrical rituals had a profound effect on Judah’s developing psyche.
 These theatrical elements were to resurface in his own later work.
 Austere London, still in its post-war drab, was a shock to the young boy, and he chose to spend as much time as possible in his bedroom conjuring up with pencils and paper imaginary landscapes, architectural fantasies and futuristic cars, leading him to want to become an artist.

 Judah left Whitefield Secondary Modern School, London and worked in a number of jobs from a kitchen porter at Blooms Restaurant, to an architectural draughtsman at T.P Bennett & Son, Richard Seifert & Partners and Douglas Scott Associates – the designer of the Routemaster bus.
-He then went on to study Foundation Art and Design at Barnet College of Art before obtaining a degree in Fine Art at Goldsmiths College, University of London and postgraduate Sculpture at the Slade School of Fine Art, University College London.
+He then went on to study Foundation Art and Design at Barnet College of Art before obtaining an Honours Degree in Fine Art at Goldsmiths College, University of London and Postgraduate Sculpture at the Slade School of Fine Art, University College London.

 Judah then set up his studio in Shaftesbury Avenue, the centre of theatre in London’s West End.
 In order to finance his large-scale sculptures, he took casual work around the corner in many theatres as a stage hand, prop maker and scenic artist.
 This included working at the Royal Opera House, English National Opera, Royal Festival Ballet, London Contemporary Dance, Sadlers Wells Royal Ballet, Royal Shakespeare Company and the Royal National Theatre.